gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 > **infrastructure management**.

-The final two paragraphs tell us what we actually need to know, and I agree this main message is helpful: Terraform for large production environment, and Vagrant for small development environment.
+The final two paragraphs tell us what we actually need to know, and I agree this main message is helpful: Terraform is for large production cloud/remote environment, and Vagrant is for small local development environment.

 Still, people are left to wonder how "extremely large" of an infrastructure it should be to definitely choose Terraform over Vagrant.
 And what do we mean by